DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

      -            :example_resource   =>     namespace = filename (without .toml)    name = example_resource
      - example_mod:example_resource   =>     namespace = example_mod                 name = example_resource

+    To customize an ore, open the file corresponding to the ore's mod.
+The look for the section which has the ore's block id as its heading.
+Change the options in the section to your liking.

-    To define an ore, add a new top-level section to any file which is in the definitions directory, but not a subdirectory of it.
+    To define an ore, add a new top-level section to any file which is in the config directory (except this one), but not a subdirectory of it.
     The name of the section should be a resource location which resolves to the namespaced block id of the ore block.

     A local block can also be added to any file.
 The options in the local block will apply to all ores that are defined in the same file as the local block is located.
 The local block section's name is "!local".

-    When defining a new ore, please make sure to also add a corresponding section heading to the customization file to make sure that local customization settings apply and to help users customize the ore more easily.

-    The following options exist for defining an ore:
+    The following options exist for defining and customizing an ore:
+     - minRolls
+           Type: integer
+           Required: no
+           Default: 3
+           Allowed scopes: global, local, ore
+           Function: The minimum drop multiplier when a compact ore is broken.
+                     A compact ore will drop at least minRolls times as much as the normal ore.
+     - maxRolls
+           Type: integer
+           Required: no
+           Default: 5
+           Allowed scopes: global, local, ore
+           Function: The maximum drop multiplier when a compact ore is broken.
+                     A compact ore will drop at most maxRolls times as much as the normal ore.
+     - spawnProbability
+           Type: decimal number
+           Required: no
+           Default: 0.1
+           Allowed scopes: global, local, ore
+           Function: The likelihood that any ore block which is generated will be a compact ore.
+                     Range: 0 (=0%) to 1 (=100%)
+                     CAUTION: The decimal point is required for this option to work.
+If you want to set it to 1, use 1.0 instead of just 1
      - generateTexture
            Type: boolean
            Required: no